Accurate enough to discuss

 A client-ready render should look polished, respect the design intent, and be approved by the team before it is used in a meeting or follow-up.

 A strong image can still cause problems if it changes the design.
-Showroom teams should treat client-ready renders as reviewed assets, not just beautiful outputs.
+KBB showrooms and interior teams should treat client-ready renders as approved assets, not just beautiful outputs.

 The main layout, specification, and visible design choices should still match the project.